 East Tennessee State University Quillen College of Medicine

-In her role, Erin leads the FMIG Network to connect and strengthen FMIGs across the country, and helps plan National Conference.
+In his role, Chase leads the FMIG Network to connect and strengthen FMIGs across the country, and helps plan National Conference.

 "As the FMIG National Coordinator, I hope to continue to develop connections across the family medicine community.
 I'm excited to work alongside medical students, faculty, physicians, and AAFP staff to help FMIGs communicate and implement creative strategies to increase student choice for family medicine.
 I’d love to inspire other students to get involved in the AAFP and truly invest in the future of healthcare through their commitment to family medicine."